-Fiddleheads are the very young shoots of the Ostrich Fern, (though other varieties are also harvested on occasion), and are a true sign of Spring finally making it's appearance in nature.
-One of the first forage-able food items of the year, (along with spruce tips, and dandelions), fiddleheads provide a good source of potassium, vitamin C and various minerals.
+Fiddleheads are the very young shoots of the Ostrich Fern (though other varieties are also harvested on occasion).
+They are a true sign of spring coming in nature.
+One of the first forageable food items of the year (along with spruce tips and dandelions), fiddleheads provide a good source of potassium, vitamin C, and various minerals.

 Are Fiddleheads Safe To Eat?

-While Health Canada does say that fiddleheads may cause food poisioning, the actual cause of the illnesses have not been confirmed.
-Whether the food poisoning cases are due to a toxin, bacteria, or other source isn't known (though some other ferns are known to contain carcinogens), and it's best to take extra steps to make sure fiddleheads are properly stored, cleaned, and cooked.
+While Health Canada does say that fiddleheads may cause food poisoning, the actual cause of the illnesses has not been confirmed.
+Whether the food poisoning cases are due to a toxin, bacteria, or other source isn't known (though some other ferns are known to contain carcinogens).
+Your best bet is to follow the official advice and learn how to cook fiddleheads properly.
+Also, take extra caution to follow the steps to prepare, clean, and store the fiddleheads properly.

 Keep reading to find out how to avoid getting sick from eating fiddleheads.

-It's best to eat fiddleheads as soon as possible after harvesting.
+It's best to prepare and eat fiddleheads as soon as possible after harvesting.
 The tightly wound fern heads grow in wet, woodland areas, and as such are a natural breeding ground for bacteria.

 If foraging for fiddleheads yourself, go with an experienced guide if you have never done this before!

-As mentioned above, fiddleheads are forage-able, (but do so only once you know what you are doing!).
-You can avoid the hard work by sourcing them from farmers markets, and local grocery stores from mid April to May.
+As mentioned above, fiddleheads are forageable (but do so only once you know what you are doing!).
+You can avoid the hard work by sourcing fiddleheads from farmers' markets and local grocery stores from mid-April to May.

-To clean your fiddleheads, remove any of the brown papery husk, that may be wrapped around the tightly curled head.
-Rinse the fiddleheads in fresh water several times, to wash away any dirt, insects, and remaining buts of husk.
-The fiddleheads should be a vibrant, dark green, firm, and not have any black patches on them.
+To clean your fiddleheads, remove any brown papery husk that may be wrapped around the tightly curled head.
+Rinse the fiddleheads in fresh water several times to wash away dirt, insects, and remaining bits of husk.
+The fiddleheads should be vibrant dark green, firm, and free of any black patches.

 Pat dry the fiddleheads with a clean cloth to prevent bacteria from growing.

 - Store the fiddleheads in a breathable container in your fridge for up to three to four days after harvesting.
-You want to avoid moisture build-up, and airflow will help keep them dry, and cool.
+You want to avoid moisture build-up.
+Some airflow will help keep them dry and cool.

-- You can pickle fiddleheads, but it is best not to store them for long periods of time, as a safe canning temperatures and times have not been determined yet.
-When pickling it's fiddleheads it's best to do so at a high temperature, and to consume them within a few weeks.
+- You can pickle fiddleheads, but it is best not to store them for long periods of time, as safe canning temperatures and times have not been determined yet.
+When pickling fiddleheads, it's best to do so at a high temperature and consume them within a few weeks.
 Always refrigerate pickled fiddleheads to reduce the chance of food poisoning.

 - Fiddleheads can also be frozen for long term storage.